Trade Netflix Stock

 Netflix was founded on the 29th of August 1997 by Reed Hastings and Marc Randolph.
 The company is headquartered in Los Gatos, California in the United States.
 Netflix started as a DVD rental-by-mail service, but over the years evolved into a world leading internet streaming entertainment service.
 As of September 2018, Netflix boasted close to 200 million monthly subscribers in over 190 countries.

 Start trading Netflix now with the number one fully licensed and regulated broker.
-Trade with confidence in our all-inclusive and secure trading environment.

 The Netflix company survived the dot-com crash at the turn of the millennium, holding its Initial Public Offering (IPO) on the 23rd of May 2002.
 It is listed on the NASDAQ exchange in the Consumer Services category, where it trades under the ticker NFLX.
 Interestingly, Netflix is part of FANG (Facebook, Amazon, Netflix and Google), which are regarded as high-momentum, as well as the most traded stocks in the world.

 Netflix introduced streaming in 2007, allowing its members to watch their favourite TV shows and movies on their personal computers.
 The video-on-demand shows became available on smartphones and other internet connected devices in 2010, the same year that the company started its global expansion.

 By 2016, Netflix was available in more than 130 countries.
 While the company has had success in streaming licensed content, it has also witnessed huge success and popularity with its original shows, such as ‘Narcos’ and the ‘House of Cards’ series.